-I recently had the opportunity to test out the Big House 4 by Big Agnes and I must say, that it is now going to be my “go to tent” for just about all situations.
+I recently had the opportunity to test out the by Big Agnes and I must say, that it is now going to be my “go to tent” for just about all situations.
 Light enough to take anywhere, but big enough to be really comfortable, there’s a whole lot to like about the Big House.
 It’s a free standing, three-season tent, ideal for car camping or base camp.
 My first outing was at Bear Run Campground in Portersville, PA.
 It was a great campground, but more about them to come in a separate article.

 One person setup in minutes